vmoens/tutorials/advanced_source/dispatcher.rst

 except that instead of directly writing the implementation in ``forward()``,
 we:

-1. Turn off autograd handling with the ``at::AutoNonVariableTypeMode`` RAII guard, and then
+1. Turn off autograd handling with the ``at::AutoDispatchBelowADInplaceOrView`` RAII guard, and then
 2. Call the dispatch function ``myadd`` to call back into the dispatcher.